Liser-Lu/.github/profile/README.md

 ## LISER

+This GitHub organization hosts repositories created by LISER researchers, postdocs, and PhD students.

 **Purpose:**

-This GitHub organization hosts repositories created by LISER researchers, postdocs, and PhD students.
-Our objectives are to:
 * Collaborate and share code for datasets or projects, reducing duplication and encouraging improvement (when someone works with a new dataset then they should not reinvent the wheel by cleaning it again, but rather focus on improving the previous work).
 * Centralize information and links to relevant resources (e.g., datasets),
 * Collect information about the skills of current and past LISER members to foster collaboration and generate new ideas.